 “Is this seat taken?” a male voice asked, startling me out of my daydream.

 “No, but there are plenty in the lobby.
 Must you sit right next to the only person occupying a seat?”
 I was extremely annoyed with the young man.
 He was ruining my afternoon hobby.
 He looked familiar, but he could have been anyone.
 He could frequent the hotel enough to see me sitting here on occasion.
 Either way, he was not put off by my disapproval of his company.

 “You look familiar.”
 He said sounding very rehearsed.
 I could tell he was holding his breath for my response.
 He was quite a nervous young man, but handsome in his right.

-I wore a nice cocktail dress and showed up an hour early to ensure I was the first of the two of us at the hotel bar.
+I picked a modest cocktail dress and showed up an hour early to ensure I was the first of the two of us at the hotel bar.
 That screaming voice inside of me prayed he would not show up.
 I had spent hours the night before trying to find out who this young man was to no avail.
 I should have caught his name.
 I glanced at the clock above the bar.
 I sipped my wine and slowly spun my seat to face the entrance of the lobby.
 He still had five minutes, but I suspected he was a gentleman and would not keep a lady waiting.

 “So are you a thief?
 Breaking in and stealing a lady’s things?”
 I wish I had poison to slip into the Scotch he ordered.

 “Good guess, but no. It took me years to duplicate your programing.
 Even in that short time of our meeting I memorized your alias’ face.
 What I thought was your face.”
 A job.
 He had been a job.
 How did he find me?